 John Palfrey was elected chair of Knight Foundation’s board of trustees in March 2014.
 He joined the board in 2011.
 He chairs the Nominating Committee and is an ex-officio member of all committees.

-Palfrey is author of “BiblioTech: Why Libraries Matter More Than Ever in the Age of Google,” (Basic Books, 2015).
-He is also co-author of “Born Digital: Understanding the First Generation of Digital Natives,” (Basic Books, 2008), “Interop: The Promise and Perils of Highly Interconnected Systems” (Basic Books, 2012) and “Enhancing Child Safety and Online Technologies,” a report for a multi-state group of attorneys general.
+Palfrey is the author and co-author of nine books, including “Safe Spaces, Brave Spaces: Diversity and Free Expression in Education” (The MIT Press, 2017), “Born Digital: How Children Grow Up in a Digital Age” (Basic Books, 2016), “BiblioTech: Why Libraries Matter More Than Ever in the Age of Google,” (Basic Books, 2015), “Interop: The Promise and Perils of Highly Interconnected Systems” (Basic Books, 2012) and “Enhancing Child Safety and Online Technologies,” a report for a multi-state group of attorneys general.